 It’s about more than just bending elbows.
 Oktoberfest at Snowbird is a family-friendly affair with activities, food, and, of course, brews for days — weeks actually.
-The highly-anticipated festival begins late-August and lasts through mid-October, taking place every Saturday and Sunday, along with Labor Day.
+The highly-anticipated festival begins mid-August and lasts through mid-October, taking place every Saturday and Sunday, along with Labor Day.

 Snowbird’s Oktoberfest attracts thousands of visitors each year making it one of the largest festivals in Utah.
 Admission to Oktoberfest is free and the event runs from Noon - 6 pm.